-Two Types of PPO’s are Domestic and Non-Domestic
+Two Types of PPOs are Domestic and Non-Domestic

 If a PPO has been requested or granted against you, time is of the essence.
-Once the court grants a PPO, you have only 14 days to take action from when you are served or when you have actual notice of the order, whichever comes first.
-Within those 14 days, you will have to file a Motion to Terminate.
+Once the court grants a PPO, you have only 14 days to take action from when you are served or have actual notice of the order, whichever comes first.
+Within those 14 days, you must file a Motion to Terminate.
 If you do not act within 14 days, the PPO will stay in effect, and you will not have a right to a hearing to dispute the accusations.
 Although you may not be able to seek a total dismissal of the PPO after 14 days, you can always file a motion to modify or terminate specific parts of the PPO.